meteor-london/body-class/README.md

 meteor add london:body-class
 ```

-Call `Blaze.addBodyClass(fn)` with a function and it's return value will be added as a class to the body.
+Call `Blaze.addBodyClass(fn)` with a function and its return value will be added as a class to the body.

 If that function uses a reactive data source (Collection, Session, etc) then the body class will update when the dependencies change.